btd/rollup-plugin-visualizer/README.md

 ### Advanced options (touch only if you really need it):

 `emitFile` (boolean, default `false`) - Use rollup's `emitFile` to generate file.
 Useful if you want to control all output in one place (via rollup output options).
-This also could be usefull with svelte as it calls vite several times.
+This also could be useful with svelte as it calls vite several times.

 `sourcemap` (boolean, default `false`) - Use sourcemaps to calculate sizes (e.g. after UglifyJs or Terser). **Always add plugin as last option.**